Apostrophe: Possessives in names of organizations

 Sometimes the apostrophe is omitted in the names of clubs, societies, and other organizations, even though the standard principles seem to require it: Country Women's Association, but International Aviation Wom [sic] Association; Magistrates' Court of Victoria, but Federated Ship Painters and Dockers Union.
 Usage is variable and inconsistent.
 Style guides typically advise consulting an official source for the standard form of the name (as one would do if uncertain about other aspects of the spelling of the name); some tend towards greater prescriptiveness, for or against such an apostrophe.
 (Note: Gregg Reference Manual, 10th edition, 2003, distinguishes between what it calls possessive and descriptive forms, and uses this distinction in analyzing the problem.
 From paragraph 628: "a.
 Do not mistake a descriptive form ending in s for a possessive form[:] sales effort (sales describes the kind of effort)... b.
 Some cases can be difficult to distinguish.
 Is it the girls basketball team or the girls' basketball team?
 Try substituting an irregular plural like women.
 You would not say the women basketball team; you would say the women's basketball team.
 By analogy, the girls' basketball team is correct" [italics given exactly as in original, including following punctuation].
-(However in this case the phrase in question is not part of the name: the words are not capitalised!)
-And then this principle is applied to organizations at paragraph 640, where examples are given, including the non-conforming Childrens Hospital, (in Los Angeles): "The names of many organizations, products, and publications contain words that could be considered either possessive or descriptive terms... c.
+In this case, the phrase in question is not part of the name and the words are not capitalised, and then this principle is applied to organizations at paragraph 640, where examples are given, including the non-conforming Childrens Hospital, (in Los Angeles): "The names of many organizations, products, and publications contain words that could be considered either possessive or descriptive terms... c.
 In all cases follow the organization's preference when known.")
 As the case of wom [sic] shows, it is not possible to analyze these forms simply as non-possessive plurals, since women is the only correct plural form of woman.